What We BelieveDevon

 What We Believe

-Who we want to be: A church where people can belong before they believe.
+Who we want to be: A place where people can belong before they believe.

 What we do: Create engaging gatherings where ALL people feel welcomed and are inspired to join together in community, seek spiritual transformation in their everyday lives, and tell the story of Jesus’ love and forgiveness.